 What rights do taxi drivers have?

-In simple terms, taxi drivers have the right to go about their work in peace and to collect payment for it.
+Taxi drivers have the right to go about their work in peace and collect payment for it.
 This does mean that they can pre-vet passengers before deciding whether or not to accept a fare.
 It also means that they have the right to insist that passengers sit in the back and to install protective equipment in their vehicles.

-Drivers also, typically, have the right to choose what payment methods they accept.
-Taking payment by digital means (eg by card or contactless) can help to make drivers less of a target for criminals.
+Drivers also have the right to choose what payment methods they accept.
+Digital payments (eg by card or contactless) can help make drivers less of a target for criminals.

 What legal protections do taxi drivers have?

-Taxi drivers have several avenues which allow them to protect themselves in the event of an attack or aggressive behaviour.
-By law, tax drivers do not have to wear a seatbelt, as this enables them to make an escape should they find themselves being attacked from behind.
+Taxi drivers have several avenues that allow them to protect themselves in the event of an attack or aggressive behaviour.
+By law, tax drivers have a seatbelt exemption (ie they do not have to wear a seatbelt), to escape should they be attacked from behind.

-Taxi drivers can also install CCTV in their vehicles, which is becoming increasingly common.
+Taxi drivers can also install CCTV in their vehicles.
 Should passengers be aggressive or act out of place, taxi drivers have clear video evidence of this taking place.
-If a driver chooses to install CCTV or other video recording devices, they should be aware of how data protection laws apply to such practices to uphold people’s rights to privacy.
+If a driver chooses to install CCTV or other video recording devices, they should be aware of how data protection laws apply to these recordings and ensure that they uphold passengers’ rights to privacy.
 For more information, read Security products on commercial premises.

 What rights do taxi passengers have?

-As a rule of thumb, passengers should always be accepted by a taxi driver unless the driver has ‘good reason’ to refuse them service.
-In simple terms, there are only 3 reasons a driver can use to decline a fare:
+As a rule of thumb, passengers should be accepted by a taxi driver, unless the driver has ‘good reason’ to refuse them service.
+There are three main reasons a driver can use to decline a fare:

 -